 PSPOs are used to regulate activities in public places.
-They give local councils and police additional powers to tackle anti-social behaviour, but they're not a tool to use to punish people and we'll always strive to offer appropriate help and support to the most vulnerable people in Barnsley.
+They give local councils and police additional powers to tackle anti-social behaviour but they're not a tool to use to punish people.
+We will always strive to offer appropriate help and support to the most vulnerable people in Barnsley.

-Barnsley is steeped in history and has a lot to offer – award winning parks, free museums, famous markets offering excellent local produce and a great selection of places to drink, eat and be entertained.
-This is set to get even better as the town centre redevelopment progresses, and we want to make sure Barnsley remains a great place to live, work and visit.
+Barnsley is steeped in history and has a lot to offer – award winning parks, free museums, famous markets offering excellent local produce and a great selection of places to eat, drink and be entertained.
+This is getting better by the day as more shops and venues open up.
+We want to make sure Barnsley remains a great place to live, work and visit.

 What is a Public Space Protection Order?